AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/smart-personas-start.md

 ---
-description: Smart Personas help you classify unknown audiences into distinct personas in real-time, using data science.
+description: Predictive Audiences help you classify unknown audiences into distinct personas in real-time, using data science.
-seo-description: Smart Personas help you classify unknown audiences into distinct personas in real-time, using data science.
+seo-description: Predictive Audiences help you classify unknown audiences into distinct personas in real-time, using data science.
-seo-title: Managing Smart Personas
+seo-title: Managing Predictive Audiences
 solution: Audience Manager
-title: Audience Manager Smart Personas
+title: Audience Manager Predictive Audiences
 ---

-# Getting Started with Smart Personas {#smart-personas-getting-started}
+# Getting Started with Predictive Audiences {#smart-personas-getting-started}

-## Create a Smart Personas Model {#create-smart-personas}
+## Create a Predictive Audiences Model {#create-smart-personas}

-Before you create a [!UICONTROL Smart Personas] model, you need to decide which data source you want to assign your [!UICONTROL Smart Persona] traits and segments to.
+Before you create a [!UICONTROL Predictive Audiences] model, you need to decide which data source you want to assign your [!UICONTROL Smart Persona] traits and segments to.
 You can use an existing data source, or create a new one.
 See [Manage Data Sources](https://docs.adobe.com/content/help/en/audience-manager/user-guide/features/data-sources/manage-datasources.html) for details on how to create a new data source.

 Once you know which data source you're going to use, follow the steps below.

 1. Go to **[!UICONTROL Audience Data]** > **[!UICONTROL Models]**.
-1. In the [!UICONTROL Smart Personas] section, click **[!UICONTROL Add New]**.
+1. In the [!UICONTROL Predictive Audiences] section, click **[!UICONTROL Add New]**.

     ![smart-persona-add](assets/smart-personas-add.png)